-- Unique in the North West, this new programme focuses on education in a local, national and global context as a catalyst for change
+- Focus on education in a local, national and global context as a catalyst for change

 - Study key, contemporary issues and enhance your learning with an international work placement